tomaratyn/php-demos/php-database-objects/README.md

 # PHP Database Objects (PDO)

-Some Demos of how to use PDO.
+Some demos of how to use `PDO`. `PDO` lets us connect to any database we want (though in this case it's hardcoded to use a MySQL database) and offers prepared statements.

-Note that in order to keep credentials safe all the files `require "database.config.php"` which does not exist (is not checked into the repo).
+Note that in order to keep credentials safe all the files `require "database.config.php"` which does not exist (is not get checked into the repo).
 Create this file your self, based on database.config.php.example.

+Please also remember that these are `PDO` demos, not how to build a user management system demo.
+There are numerous convient but likely incorrect assumptions made in these demos in order put the focus on `PDO` not on the complexities of user management.

+For the details of `PDO` please consult the [PHP PDO Documentation](http://ca2.php.net/manual/en/book.pdo.php)

 ## Schema

 All these examples use the schema provided in `schema.sql`.